-The practice is in South Shields (Newcastle) and provides NHS and private dental care and treatment for adults and children.
+Eccleshall Dental Clinic is in Eccleshall, Staffordshire and provides NHS and private dental care and treatment for adults and children.

 There is step free access to the practice for people who use wheelchairs and those with pushchairs.
-There are no ground floor toilet facilities, this is made clear to patients on the practice website.
-Car parking spaces are available near the practice.
+Car parking spaces, including dedicated parking for people with disabilities, are available near the practice.
 The practice has made reasonable adjustments to support patients with access requirements.

-The dental team includes 3 dentists, 4 qualified dental nurses, 2 dental hygienists, 1 dental hygiene and therapist, 2 receptionists and a practice manager.
-The practice has 5 treatment rooms.
+The dental team includes 4 dentists, 2 dental nurses, 1 dental hygienist, 1 dental therapist and 1 practice manager.
+The practice has 2 treatment rooms.

-During the inspection we spoke with 3 dentists, 2 dental nurses and the practice manager.
+During the inspection we spoke with 1 dentist, 1 dental nurse and the practice manager.
 We looked at practice policies, procedures and other records to assess how the service is managed.